beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

 Here is a explanation for simulating a typical LVDT/VC with just two lines.
 One can simulate one or more sensors simultaneously

-(Import the script 'FEMM_simulation' and make sure pyFEMM in installed)

     sim_code = femm_simulation.Position_sensor(sensor_type=, save=, sim_range={'steps_size_offset':},
                                     data = {'filename(s)':, 'is default':, 'design or parameter':})